 Most institutions have a five to seven-year time limit from the date of completion for awarding transfer credit.

 Each post-secondary institution has its own policies regarding shelf life, so it is best to check with the institution you'd like to attend beforehand in order to understand how your course or program might be accepted.

-1. Choose an articulation agreement
+1. Choose a transfer agreement

 Maybe you have a clear idea of what you're looking for, or you're still deciding.
-Search through the articulation agreements that we currently have in place and choose which agreement you'd like to use.
+Search through the transfer agreements that we currently have in place and choose which agreement you'd like to use.

 2. Apply to the program

 You're not automatically accepted to the post-secondary institution that you'd like to attend.
 You must apply to the program in order to initiate the transfer.
 There is no special "transfer application" — you submit an application like any other student.